ruby-verma/ruby-verma/README.md

 - 👋 Hi, I’m @ruby-verma
-- 👀 I’m interested in mobile application development(using Kotlin, Xamarin, flutter) and devops
+- 👀 I’m interested in mobile application development(using Kotlin, Xamarin, flutter)
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m passionate about GenAI
-- 💞️ I’m looking to collaborate on android, xamarin, devops
+- 💞️ I’m looking to collaborate on android, GCP
 - 📫 How to reach me ... ruby.verma10@gmail.com

 <!---